 Thick metal pieces greater than 1/4 inch cut with a Fiber laser cutting machine.

 What becomes of all of this saved time?
 Higher productivity and greater machine capacity!
-With the Fiber laser cutter capable of five times faster cutting speeds, generating three to four times more parts per unit of time and coupled with 50% less operating costs as compared to CO2 lasers, this represents a large opportunity based on having created more machine capacity.
+With the Fiber laser capable of five times faster cutting speeds, generating three to four times more parts per unit of time and coupled with 50% less operating costs as compared to CO2, this represents a large opportunity based on having created more machine capacity.

-If you are running multiple lasers, perhaps you could consider replacing two CO2 laser cutting machines with one Fiber laser cutting machine.
+If you are running multiple lasers, perhaps you could consider replacing two CO2 laser cutting machines with one Fiber laser?

 The question of which technology is right for you really boils down to your operation.
 How well does the system fit your particular application?
 How much faster and how much more cost effective are your parts going to be produced?
 With this in mind it will be necessary to make a careful analysis of the pertinent data, including application range, operating costs, throughput, cost of ownership and, of course, the investment costs.